-Below a pile of blue granite, the official South Carolina State Stone, stands next to the museum train’s engine.
-The stone was referred to as “Silk of the Trade” for its value as a building and monument material.
+Below a pile of coal stands next to the museum train’s engine.
+It is used in even-numbered years to operate the steam locomotive.
 The original Rockton and Rion Railway was one of the last in the Southeast to use steam power.
 The railroad converted to diesel in 1967.

 The South Carolina Train Museum offers two train departures each Saturday from June through August.
 It also hosts regular events throughout the year, including the BBQ Dinner Train, the Pumpkin Patch Ride, a Valentine’s Dinner, and more.
 Private charters for school groups, weddings, reunions, and birthday parties ensure that the renovated railroad continues to be a well-traveled track.
 For those interested in celebrating an event on an authentic historic railway, the museum train offers an unforgettable experience.
 The museum is also home to a gift shop and a gallery of photographs and artifacts.